kglw-dot-net/phase1/songs/persistence.md

 > Yeh I go the distance.
 > Yeh I go the distance.
 >
-> I think I went to fast.
+> I think I went too fast.
 > You did.
 > I think the car might crash.
 > It will.